vadimisakanov/ansible-test-task/README.md

     └── main.yaml
 ```

-++ %playbook-name%-README.md files with description for each role
+++ %playbook-name%-README.md files with a description for each playbook

 ## Requirements